Please check this page regularly for updates.

 Thank-you for your understanding regarding the cancellation of our Mother’s Day assembly.
 We will do our very best to ensure you see your children perform all of their hard work on this page instead.
 Please keep an eye out for videos below.
 They will be available once we are back in school, but here is a little taster video that we have already prepared for you! :)

 Welcome to St Peter's Reception class page.

-We realise this may be a big change for yourself and your children and if you have any questions or wish to discuss any matter at any time, please come into school and see us.
+If you have any questions or wish to discuss any matter at any time, please come into school and see us.
 We have added below some more information for parents about EYFS and a link to a parent guidance booklet, which we hope may be of some use.